GParameswaraReddy/home_task/README.md

 Credentials used in this project are default credentails for simple project specific.

 **Conclusion:**
-we have data till 2018 so all orders are 180+ days older orders and all vouchers almost same
+we have data till 2018 so all orders are 180+ days older orders and all vouchers amount almost same